RobvanGastel/dinov2-finetune/README.md

 # DINOv2 Finetuning
 This repository explores fine-tuning DINOv2 (Oquab et al., 2024) encoder weights using LoRA (Low-Rank Adaptation).
 The approach enhances the adaptation of the DINOv2 encoder for different downstream tasks with LoRA and a linear (1x1) convolutional head.
 Additionally, the DINOv2 encoder produces high-quality features making finetuning to new downstream tasks much easier.
 By applying PCA to the encoder features we can already get a coarse segmentation of the foreground object in the image.

+Check out the Explanation.ipynb notebook for a more detailed walkthrough of the code.

 ![](pca.png?raw=true)

 ## Setup